microsoft/vscode-docs/docs/java/java-build.md

 Another handy feature provided by this extension is to generate a Maven project from [Archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html).
 The extension loads archetypes listed in local/remote catalogs.
 After selection, the extension sends `mvn archetype:generate -D...` to the terminal.

-There are several entries to create a Maven project:
+There are several ways to create a Maven project:

 1. From the Maven explorer, click **+**.